 In the past, we've put forward guidelines for research that fulfills the fiduciary Duty of Care.
-These guidelines have been shared by thought leaders such as wealthmanagement.com, MarketWatch, Michael Kitces and Kim O'Brien, CEO of Americans for Annuity Protection.
+These guidelines have been shared by thought leaders such as wealthmanagement.com, MarketWatch, and Michael Kitces.

 However, these standards can also apply to all aspects of the advisor/client relationship.
 To be a true fiduciary, an advisor should seek to be: